Last updated on August 17, 2022

 The answer is no, they do in fact still exist.
 Cards from rotated out sets can still be played outside of Standard, but it wasn’t that long ago that MTGA didn’t have any formats to support that.
-This is where the Historic format—not to be confused with Historic spells from Dominaria—steps in.
+This is where the Historic format—not to be confused with historic spells from Dominaria—steps in.

 Playing Historic on MTG Arena

-When it comes to Historic events, though, MTG Arena has two basic options for you that emulate the Standard Event and the Traditional Standard Event.
-If you’re not familiar with these, here are the details for the Historic versions:
+When it comes to these events, MTG Arena has two basic options for you that emulate the Standard Event and the Traditional Standard Event.
+Special Historic events come around every so often, one of the biggest ones being the Historic Challenge.